Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 460 Wisła

-The Skiing Museum in Wisła is a must-see for winter sports enthusiasts and Beskid history lovers.
-Established in 1991 in a building from the 1930s located in the “Zimowit” Center.
-Among nearly 100 exhibits, you will find, among others, the skis of Adam Małysz, on which he won the Polish Championship, as well as equipment of other outstanding jumpers Piotr Fijas and Erwin Fiedor.
-The collection also includes antique skis from the 19th century, models from the interwar period, and old snowshoes called karple, used by highlanders during harsh, snowy winters.
+The Skiing Museum in Wisła is a must-visit for winter sports enthusiasts and those interested in the history of the Beskids.
+Established in 1991 in a building from the 1930s located in the “Zimowit” center.
+Among nearly 100 exhibits, you will find Adam Małysz’s skis on which he became the Polish champion, as well as equipment from other outstanding ski jumpers Piotr Fijas and Erwin Fiedor.
+The collection also includes vintage skis from the 19th century, models from the interwar period, and old snowshoes, called karple, used by highlanders during harsh snowy winters.

 Printing Museum in Cieszyn